All Those Years Ago: Band line-up

 The recording of the song featured all three remaining Beatles (Harrison, Starr and Paul McCartney), though this was expressly a Harrison single.
 It is one of only a few non-Beatles songs to feature three members of the band.
 Harrison and Starr recorded the song at Harrison's Friar Park studio between 19 November and 25 November 1980.
 The lineup was rounded out by Al Kooper on keyboards, Herbie Flowers on bass and percussionist Ray Cooper.
 Harrison co-produced the recording with Cooper.

 After Lennon's death the following month, Harrison removed Starr's vocals (but kept Starr's drumming track) and recorded his own vocals with rewritten lyrics honouring Lennon.
 McCartney, his wife Linda and their Wings bandmate Denny Laine visited Friar Park and recorded backing vocals as an overdub to the original track.
 The album's liner notes also thank the Beatles' former producer George Martin and engineer Geoff Emerick, who were present at the session where the backing vocals were recorded.
-Martin, Emerick and the members of Wings were working on McCartney's Tug Of War album at the time, and had traveled to Harrison's studio to record a Harrison guitar overdub for that album.
+Martin, Emerick and the members of Wings were working on McCartney's Tug of War album at the time, and had traveled to Harrison's studio to record a Harrison guitar overdub for that album.
 The session instead turned into a vocal session for "All Those Years Ago", and Harrison's guitar piece for McCartney's album was never recorded.

-Reception
+Critical reception

 Record World described the song as a "buoyant reminiscence [that] features George's fluid guitar lines with help from Paul, Ringo and Linda."